siouan/frontend-gradle-plugin/README.md

     cleanScript = 'run clean'

     // [Optional] Script called to build frontend's artifacts.
 Default value is <null>.
 This property is directly used
     // by the 'assembleFrontend' task.
-The task also run when the Gradle built-in 'assemble' task is run. assembleScript = 'run assemble'
+The task is run when the Gradle built-in 'assemble' task is run. assembleScript = 'run assemble'

-    // [Optional] Script called to run frontend's tests.
+    // [Optional] Script called to check the frontend.
 Default value is <null>.
 This property is directly used by the
     // 'checkFrontend' task.
 The task is run when the Gradle built-in 'check' task is run. checkScript = 'run check'
 }